ebu/ebu-tt-live-toolkit/docs/source/filesystem_carriage_mechanism.rst

 Filesystem Carriage Mechanism
 =============================

-The filesystem carriage mechanism allows to write produced documents to the filesystem and to consume documents from the filesystem.
+The filesystem carriage mechanism writes produced documents to the filesystem and consumes documents from the filesystem.
 Along with the documents, it writes a manifest file named according to the format `manifest_<sequence identifier>.txt`.
 Documents are named following the format `<sequence identifier>_<sequence number>.xml`.

-Each time a document is written to the file system, a line using the following format is added to the manifest :
+Each time a document is written to the file system, a line using the following format is appended to the manifest file:

 `availability_time,path_to_xml_file`